MartinThoma/MartinThoma.github.io/_posts/2016-06-20-kalman-filter.md

   Wiley & Sons, 2004.
 * Greg Czerniak: [Introduction to Kalman filters](http://greg.czerniak.info/guides/kalman1/)
 * [How do I choose the parameters of a Kalman filter?](http://dsp.stackexchange.com/q/31632/9101)
+* StackExchange: <a href="http://math.stackexchange.com/questions/tagged/kalman-filter?sort=votes&pageSize=15">math</a>, <a href="http://stats.stackexchange.com/questions/tagged/kalman-filter">CV</a>, <a href="http://dsp.stackexchange.com/questions/tagged/kalman-filters?sort=votes&pageSize=15">DSP</a>
+    * <a href="http://stats.stackexchange.com/q/168882/25741">What is the difference between kalman filter and extended kalman filter?</a>